presto-osu/orlis-orcis/orcis/README.md

 ```

 ## Output Format
-The output is text message that indicates whether they are clone or not.
+The output is a text message that indicates whether they are clone or not.

 ## Benchmarks